jayj/Youtube-Profile-Field/readme.txt

 = 3.0 =
 A lot of bug fixes.
 The videos as embedded and cached using Oembed.
 Youtube API version 2.0.

+= 3.1.0 =
-= Major speed and stability improvements.
-Use the native WordPress video player.
+Major speed and stability improvements.
+Uses the native WordPress video player.